Your product will need to display certain labels, some mandatory and some recommended.

 Here are some other labels you might consider putting on your box:

-This symbols shows that you have officially registered your product with the US Copyright Office or the US Patent & Trademark Office.
+This symbol shows that you have officially registered your product with the US Copyright Office or the US Patent & Trademark Office.
 This symbol is used for both copyright and trademarked material.

 This is not an official, legal symbol.
 Only the copyright symbol is official.
 The trademark symbol is often used incorrectly.
 What it really means is that you haven’t yet registered with the government.